VeceluXa/WebChat/README.md

 # Web Chat Application

 ## Server
-ASP.NET server with SignalR and Sockets
+Kotlin with Spring Boot and WebSockets

 ## Client
 React frontend with Typescript